-- 1. Compliance with district's Code of Conduct. - 2.
-Strategies for Crisis Prevention and Intervention (CPI) technique training. - 3.
-An Alternative Placement Program for intervention of violent students who cannot function in a regular school environment is operated by BOCES. - 4.
-Alternative Education programs are operated by BOCES and address the criteria under the section entitled Early Detection of Potentially Violent Behaviors. - 5.
-The Lewiston-Porter Central School District encourages students to report school violence and any symptoms of potentially violent behavior to counselors, principals, student coordinators, psychologists, and teachers or any other mentor without fear of retaliation by communicating this to all students at the beginning of the school year and periodically throughout the school year as appropriate.
+- Compliance with the District's Code of Conduct. - Will conduct a yearly district-wide "Forum" for the purpose of sharing information, reviewing best practices and providing training from local and National Experts on Safe Schools. - Strategies for Crisis Intervention and Prevention (SCIP) technique training. - An Alternative Placement Program for intervention of violent students who cannot function in a regular school environment is operated by BOCES. - Alternative Education programs are operated by BOCES and address the criteria under the section entitled Early Detection of Potentially Violent Behaviors. - A Community Intervention Program, composed of children and family services, school districts, law enforcement and professionals from the community, meets and discusses, among other topics, character and civility issues with school officials quarterly.

+The Lewiston-Porter Central School District encourages students to report school violence and any symptoms of potentially violent behavior to counselors, principals, student coordinators, psychologists, and teachers or any other mentor without fear of retaliation.
+This is communicated to all students at the beginning of the school year and periodically throughout the school year as appropriate.
 The district is committed to the Dignity for All Students Act (DASA).